 Dismissal Students may be dismissed from the division for failure to meet academic or professional standards.
 The dean will inform students of such action by letter.
 Students may not be readmitted to any Division of Allied Health Sciences program for a period of not less than one academic term following dismissal.
 Dismissed students applying for readmission must complete the admission process again and compete with students seeking admission for the first time.
-If the student is readmitted, the student is readmitted on probationary status for the first semester of return.
-Should a student who has been dismissed from a program and reinstated be dismissed a second time, the student will not be eligible for readmission to that degree program.

 Academic Standards A student in the Division of Allied Health Sciences may be dismissed from the division when, in the judgment of the faculty, the student has ceased to make satisfactory progress toward a degree.
-When an undergraduate student fails to attain a C (2.0) grade point average in any two consecutive academic sessions; or has a cumulative grade point average below C (2.0) for two consecutive academic sessions; or fails to earn higher than a D (1.0) grade point average in any one academic session, the student is automatically considered to be making unsatisfactory progress toward a degree and is thereby eligible for dismissal.
+When an undergraduate student fails to attain a C (2.0) grade-point average in any two consecutive academic sessions; or has a cumulative gradepoint average below C (2.0) for two consecutive academic sessions; or fails to earn higher than a D (1.0) grade-point average in any one academic session, the student is automatically considered to be making unsatisfactory progress toward a degree and is thereby eligible for dismissal.

 In addition, a student who fails to meet program-specific academic requirements is considered not making satisfactory academic progress toward a degree and may be dismissed.
 At the time of initial enrollment, each student receives a copy of the program-specific academic requirements.
 Professional Standards A student failing to meet the standards of professional and personal conduct may be recommended for dismissal.
 These standards are distributed by each program at the time of initial enrollment.